-The most productive people tend to be those who collaborate within a healthy organisational culture.
+The most productive people tend to be those who collaborate within a healthy organizational culture.
 They gain an advantage from working together and enjoy a multiplier effect for their work.
-To REACH such synergy in a culture, organisational leaders must cultivate an environment in which:
+To REACH such synergy in a culture, organizational leaders must cultivate an environment in which:

 Together, these characteristics promote what leadership experts refer to as a REACH Culture.